rmcgibbo/mullermsm/README.md

 The second script, `mullermsm_plot_trajectories.py`, plots the trajectories.

+The third script, `mullermsm_plot_assignments.py`, plots the trajectories with where each point is colored based on its micro or macrostate membership, and can help to visualize a macrostate MSM.

-The third script, `mullermsm_voronoi.py`, helps to visualize the microstates and macrostates of your MSMs.
+The fourth script, `mullermsm_voronoi.py`, helps to visualize the microstates and macrostates of your MSMs.